The Small Blue is Britain's smallest resident butterfly, with a wingspan range of 1.8 to 2.7cm.

 Despite the term 'blue' being part of its common name, there is in fact very little blue colouring in this butterfly.
 The wings of females are dark grey - almost black in many instances, while the wings of males are quite similar with just a light dusting of bluish scales near the base of the wings.

-The pictures above and on the left, showing a male Small Blue, were kindly contributed by Simon Harding.
+The pictures show a male Small Blue; they were kindly contributed by Simon Harding.

 Although isolated colonies of this pretty butterfly occur throughout Britain, the Small Blue is uncommon except on the chalk downs of south of England and along to calcium-rich southern coastal strip of Wales.

-If you visit South Wales a great place to see lots of Small Blue butterflies is Kenfig National Nature Reserve, where it larval foodplant grows in great profusion.
+If you visit South Wales a great place to see lots of Small Blue butterflies is Kenfig National Nature Reserve, where Kidney Vetch, its larval foodplant, grows in great profusion.

 The Small Blue butterfly is also widespread and common throughout limestone-rich areas of Europe and Asia.